muratbiberoglu/algoComp24/fason/statement.md

 ## Input Format

-* The first line contains $N$ the number of characters in the FASON string, and $Q$ the number of queries.
+* The first line contains N the number of characters in the FASON string, and Q the number of queries.
-* The next line contains the $N$-character-long FASON String.
+* The next line contains the N-character-long FASON String.
-* The next $Q$ lines contain the queries.
+* The next Q lines contain the queries.

 ## Output Format